crossplane/crossplane/design/design-doc-composition.md

   a node group.

-Crossplane infrastructure providers frequently model this supporting infrastructure (there is a `kind: SecurityGroup` managed resource, for example), but it cannot be dynamically provisioned or bound to a resource claim.
+Crossplane infrastructure providers frequently model this supporting infrastructure (there is a `SecurityGroup` managed resource, for example), but it cannot be dynamically provisioned or bound to a resource claim.
 Instead a cluster operator must statically provision any supporting managed resources ahead of time, then author resource classes that reference them.
 This can be
 limiting:

-* Often supporting resources must reference the managed resource they support, for example an Azure `kind: MySQLServerVirtualNetworkRule` must reference the `kind: MySQLServer` it applies to.
-Dynamically provisioned managed resources such as a `kind: MySQLServer` have non-deterministic names, making it impossible to create a `kind: MySQLServerVirtualNetworkRule` until the `kind:
-  MySQLServer` it must reference has been provisioned.
+* Often supporting resources must reference the managed resource they support, for example an Azure `MySQLServerVirtualNetworkRule` must reference the `MySQLServer` it applies to.
+Dynamically provisioned managed resources such as a `MySQLServer` have non-deterministic names, making it impossible to create a `MySQLServerVirtualNetworkRule` until the `MySQLServer` it must reference has been provisioned.
 * When a resource class references a statically provisioned managed resource every managed resource that is dynamically provisioned using that class will reference that specific managed resource.
-For example if a `kind:
-  GKEClusterClass` references a `kind: Subnetwork` then every `kind: GKECluster` dynamically provisioned using said class will attempt to share said `kind:
-  Subnetwork`, despite it often being desirable to create a unique `kind:
-  Subnetwork` for each dynamically provisioned `kind: GKECluster`.
+For example if a `GKEClusterClass` references a `Subnetwork` then every `GKECluster` dynamically provisioned using said class will attempt to share said `Subnetwork`, despite it often being desirable to create a unique `Subnetwork` for each dynamically provisioned `GKECluster`.

 The one-to-one relationship between resource claims and resource classes thus weakens portability, separation of concerns, and support for [GitOps].
 An